wazum/sluggi/README.md

 You can set a whitelist with backend user group IDs in the extension configuration.
 Members of these groups will still be able to edit the whole slug.

+# Recursive update of URLs

+If the feature is enabled in the extension configuration (see above), whenever you move a page or change the URL of a page with subpages, the URL part that matches the affected page is recursively updated (or replaced) on all these pages.

+Of course, if your subpages have custom URLs that are not related to the parent pages, nothing will change on this pages!

 # Synchronize the URL with the configured fields

 The most awaited feature is here!